ashish-r/cowin-vaccinator/README.md

 ### npm run build

-Transpiles the code to es5, bundles with `manifest.json`, and creates a zip file under the `build` directory.
+Transpiles the code to es5, bundles with `manifest.json`, and creates a zip file under the `bin` directory.